 Figure 5.
-Split of training, test and validation data demonstrated on a helicopter product from the 23rd of April.
-The left hand side shows the different criteria (as in figure 2) and the right hand side shows the derived training data with splits indicated by the dotted lines.
+Split of training, test and validation data demonstrated on a helicopter product from 23 April.
+The left-hand side shows the different criteria (as in Fig. 2) and the right-hand side shows the derived training data with splits indicated by the dotted lines.
 The same procedure was carried out for all 20 flights.